cool-RR/cute-wing-stuff/README.markdown

 Suggested key combination: `Ctrl-Alt-Plus`

-## select-statement ##

-Select the Python statement that the cursor is currently on.

-This does `select-more` until the biggest possible legal Python statement is selected.

-Suggested key combination: `Ctrl-Alt-Equal`

 ## slash-line ##

 Slash a long line into 2 lines, putting a `\` character as a separator.